Related topics

 The enable security defaults dialog of the Azure Active Directory properties.

-The next time you sign into Microsoft 365 you'll be prompted to set up the Microsoft Authenticator app as a second factor.
+If you have to enable the setting, the next time you sign into Microsoft 365 you'll be prompted to set up the Microsoft Authenticator app as a second factor.
 It should take just a couple of minutes to download and set up the app on your Android or iPhone.
 Once it's set up, you're all set.
 For more details on how to do it see Set up Security info from a sign-in page.

 For regular users it should rarely ask for the second factor when they sign into the device they always sign into.
 For admin users it may ask a little more often due to the sensitive nature of an admin account.